 04

 This decision is driven by three objectives.
-It will enable us to enhance the educational opportunities we offer our students, create a more financially efficient structure that is fit for the future, and establish a more inclusive community that reflects the modern world.
+It will enable us to enhance the educational opportunities we are able to offer our students in the future, create a more financially efficient structure that is fit for the future, and establish a more inclusive community that reflects the modern world.
 Our priority is and always will be our students and the fantastic experiences they gain through an education at Erskine Stewart Melville.

 The introduction of VAT on school fees will increase the financial pressure on our current and prospective parents and is likely to reduce the number of new families able to privately educate their children.
 Merging the Senior Schools and moving our Junior School onto one site will provide greater operational and financial efficiencies, creating a model that is fit for the future.
 This will help us to limit significant fee rises, beyond unavoidable VAT increases and allow ongoing investment in the sector-leading educational opportunities we are able to offer our students, so that we continue to attract new families.